-It’s worth checking, anyway if you want to improve your Mac’s performance.
+It’s worth checking if you want to improve your Mac’s performance.

 2. AVG Cleaner

-AVG Cleaner has two functions — to find and remove “junk”’ files one you Mac and to identify duplicate files and make it easy to remove them.
+AVG Cleaner has two functions — finding and removing “junk”’ files on your Mac and identifying duplicate files and making it easy to remove them.
 The files AVG Cleaner tracks down include cache files from web browsers, apps, photos, and videos; log files; download history; broken downloads; and Trash contents.

-When you launch the app, you’ll see it has a clean, modern interface that gives you the option of scanning your Mac for files to clean, or scanning for duplicates.
-Once you’ve chosen the Disc Cleaner and the scan is complete, you can press a button to clean up the files it has found or view them in more detail and decide which to delete and which to keep.
-If you choose to scan for duplicates, AVG Cleaner will ask you which folders you want to scan and then show you what it found.
+When you launch the app, you’ll see it has a clean, modern interface that allows you to scan your Mac for files to clean or scan for duplicates.
+Once you’ve chosen the Disc Cleaner and the scan is complete, you can press a button to clean up the files or view them in more detail and decide which to delete and which to keep.
+If you choose to scan for duplicates, AVG Cleaner will ask which folders you want to scan and then show you what it found.

-Drive Genius started out many years ago as a tool for monitoring the performance of your drive, warning you of any potential problems and allowing you to fix them.
-It has evolved into a tool for optimizing performance and cleaning up drives, as well as keeping it safe.
+Drive Genius started many years ago as a tool for monitoring the performance of your drive, warning you of any potential problems and allowing you to fix them.
+It has evolved into a tool for optimizing performance and cleaning up drives and keeping them safe.

-It’s not as user-friendly as Sensei, and doesn’t include an application uninstaller and tools for removing login items and launch agents.
+It’s not as user-friendly as similar apps and doesn’t include an application uninstaller and tools for removing login items and launch agents.

 5. macOS Manage Storage

-When you do that you’ll see a list of categories on the left-hand side of the window that opens.
-At the top is Recommendations.
+When you do that, you’ll see a list of categories on the left-hand side of the window that opens.
+At the top are Recommendations.
 This is where macOS helps you easily free up storage space by recommending what to get rid of.
-For example, it might recommend that you store files in iCloud and only keep recent ones on your Mac, or that you allow the OS to delete Apple TV downloads you’ve already watched.
+For example, it might suggest that you store files in iCloud and only keep recent ones on your Mac or that you allow the OS to delete Apple TV downloads you’ve already watched.

 The other categories cover things like Mail attachments, Garageband sound libraries, podcasts, and iOS backups.
 You just click on each section in turn and follow the advice in the window.